azdavis/azdavis.net/posts/en/assume-recursion-works.md

 Note that we have suggestively named the result of `sum xs`.
 This is a callback to the first sentence of this post:

-> When writing a recursive function, we may assume that **if** we make a recursive call on a "smaller" argument, **then** the call will return to us the correct answer, **without** thinking at all about how the recursive call manages to do that.
+> When writing a recursive function, we may assume that **if** we make a recursive call on a "smaller" argument, **then** the call will return to us the correct answer, **without** thinking at all about how the call manages to do that.

 So, **without** thinking about "how" `sum` continues to recur on `xs` until it hits a (or rather, the) base case, we think to ourselves only this: `sum xs` really is the sum of all the numbers in `xs`, because that's what we said `sum` does.